 Maintaining the health of the water table is vital because if groundwater is sucked up by welling too much water, the water table will lower and the soil will erode often leading to desertification.
 The actual land will also sink.
 In heavily welled areas of California, the land has dropped by more than 400 feet.

 Concentrations of people in densely populated, industrialized cities today like Boston and Bangkok require enormous amounts of energy.
 They also generate huge amounts of pollution and waste, and waste collection and management become very large-scale and concentrated operations because of this, ensuring most waste mixes with their drinking water.
 Expensive waste treatment productions often don’t work as efficiently as they could.
-Waste management and reuse is far easier in less densely populated areas because nature can use its mechanisms more effectively to treat these human problems and residents have the land to compost.
+Waste management and reuse is far easier in less densely populated areas because nature can use its mechanisms more effectively to treat these human problems and residents have the space to compost.

 Composting toilets and individual treatment of waste are much easier to manage than large-scale sewage plants in the same way that small farms are easier to manage than large, polluting farms.
-The simplest solution for all countries might be to invest in composting toilets to prevent water pollution and better manage waste.
+The simplest solution might be to invest in composting toilets to prevent water pollution and better manage waste.
 Urine can also be directly added to soil and compost to increase its phosphorous content.
 Phosphorus can also be recovered in urine by adding calcium and magnesium.

 As mentioned, the world has more than enough food and water to sustain everyone, but because these resources are hoarded, sold, and wasted mostly by large corporations (like Nestle, which mines and bottles water for six to eleven cents per bottle and sells it for 1900 times the cost of tap water) but also by individuals.
 These issues disproportionately affect the poor of the world.
-According to Environmental Science: “1.1 billion people lack access to safe drinking water.
+“1.1 billion people lack access to safe drinking water.
 2.6 billion do not have access to adequate sanitation services, and more than 1.8 million deaths are traced to waterborne diseases (mostly in children under five).”
 Water has been privatized by many governments so large corporations in some areas become our only source for water and if we don’t have the money for it, we die.
-This has happed in Guatemala and many South American countries.
+This has happed in Guatemala and several South American states.
 In 2000 in Cochabamba, Bolivia, water was privatized by the city’s water supply company, Semapa, resulting in widespread water insecurity, dehydration, massive protests, and police terrorism.

 Groundwater is not established as public property by US laws, so large corporations like Nestle can buy state, federal, and private land with aquifers, deplete the groundwater there, sell the property back, and suffer none of the ecological consequences of draining them.
 Aquifers take time to recharge, and if they are pumped too rapidly the underground ecosystem sustains damage and the land erodes, resulting in less biological diversity above ground.
-In Maine the law of “absolute dominion” applies, which dates back to middle ages, and it gives actors with the “biggest pumps” the ability to extract as much water as they please as long as they have legal access to the land.
+In Maine the law of “absolute dominion” applies, which dates back to middle ages, and it gives those with the “biggest pumps” the ability to extract as much water as they please as long as they have legal access to the land.

 Nestle made $3.6 billion in bottled water sales in 2008 alone and America bought more than 29 billion bottles of water the year before.
 They have taken much of their water from the US.
 Fyreburg, Maine was without municipal water for 1 ½ days and they were reliant on a single well because of Nestle’s overexploitation of the town’s aquifer.
 (The fire department had to bring water to nursing home.)
 Nestle has also extracted water from aquifers in Arkansas River Valley AR, Chafee County CO, California, Michigan and many other states, resulting in large protests over water rights.